 You can only submit an application between the published opening and closing dates.
 We cannot accept late applications.

-If you are successful, we expect you will be able to commence your project within 3 months of execution.
+If you are successful we expect you will be able to commence your project within 3 months of execution of the grant agreement.

 Table 1: Expected timing for this grant opportunity